 Why are my captions in the wrong language or showing gibberish?

-This happens when the selected caption language doesn’t match your audio.
-Always choose the correct language before generating captions.
-If your accent isn’t recognized, try switching to a more general language option instead of a regional variant.
+This usually happens when the caption language does not match the spoken audio.
+Before generating captions, choose the correct language.
+If CapCut struggles with a regional accent, try a more general language option if available.

 Why do my captions disappear after generating in CapCut?